Finite energy solutions for nonlinear elliptic equations with competing gradient, singular and $L^1$ terms: Main assumptions and existence result for

 Let us finally explicitly observe that if $h(0)=\infty$, as $h(u)f \in L^{1}_{\rm{loc}}(\Omega)$, then, again, $\{u=0\}\subset \{f=0\}$.
 So that in this case, as $f>0$, then $u>0$. \end{remark}

 We define the following function which will be widely used in the sequel

 Moreover, we denote by $\Gamma(s):=\Gamma_1(s)$.
 Let explicitly observe that, as $g$ is bounded, $\Gamma(s)$ is a Lipschitz function satisfying assumptions of Lemma \ref{chainrule}.
-In Section \ref{sec:ex_ginf} we briefly discuss the case of a $g$ possibly unbounded at infinity. {For later purposes also observe that, as $g$ is positive, $\Gamma^{-1}(s)$ is a well defined increasing function.}
+In Section \ref{sec:ex_ginf} we briefly discuss the case of a $g$ possibly unbounded at infinity.

 A very similar reasoning to the one of \cite[Remark 3.4]{ms} gives the following result.

 \begin{proposition} Let $u$ be a solution of the problem $(\ref{pb12})$ in the sense of Definition \ref{def_p=1}, then \end{proposition} \begin{proof} By $(\ref{parring di anzellotti})$ and \cite[Proposition 3.3]{ls1} we have that